 The Company contracts with Argonaut Insurance Company to write coverage for the Company's direct policyholder employees located in other states.
 The Argonaut contract calls for 100% reinsurance assumption of premiums, losses and LAE.
-As of December 31, 2020 and 2019, funds and securities with a total book/adjusted carrying value of \$118,421,716 and \$132,381,379, respectively, were held in trust as collateral for losses paid by Argonaut.
+As of December 31, 2021 and 2020, funds and securities with a total book/adjusted carrying value of \$107,311,185 and \$118,421,716, respectively, were held in trust as collateral for losses paid by Argonaut.
 The Company also assumed risk related to Travelers Insurance Company and the Chesapeake Mutual Insurance Company.

-The Company also cedes insurance to other companies for catastrophic exposures for prior years up to March 31, 2020.
+The Company cedes insurance to other companies for catastrophic exposures for prior years up to March 31, 2020.
 Various reinsurers provide the reinsurance coverage either directly or through pools or associations.
-For the contract year 2019, the program reinsured losses in excess of \$75 million on a per occurrence basis up to a maximum of \$225 million, with a maximum of \$15 million for any one life.
-For the 2020 contract year, the Company declined reinsurance coverage due to the Company's financial strength to cover future losses.
+For the 2021 contract year, the Company declined reinsurance coverage due to the Company's financial strength to cover future losses.
 Reinsurance contracts do not relieve the Company from its direct obligations to its policyholders.
 The Company is potentially liable if the reinsurance companies are unable to meet their obligations under the existing agreements

-The effect of reinsurance on premiums written and earned is as follows:
+The effect of reinsurance on premiums written and earned for the years ended December 31, 2021 and 2020, is as follows: